Homework

 What homework will my child receive?

-Reading - Whilst we still ask that children are reading regularly at home, we have introduced a separate reading homework task.
-This will contain a short reading extract and a series of comprehension questions.
-Children will be familiar with these question types from their reading lessons.
+Reading and Writing - Whilst we still ask that children are reading regularly at home, we have introduced a separate reading homework task which explores the comprehension aspect of the curriculum.
+This may contain a short reading extract or image and a series of comprehension questions which can be discussed.
+Within the writing element, pupils will be provided with an opportunity to practse and rehearse grammatical skills and vocabulary through their homework tasks, in short responses or multi-sentence response.

 How will homework be set?

-For now, homework will be sent home each Friday as a paper copy in the child’s home learning book, as well as uploaded onto Google Classrooms.
-Homework is to be returned to school by the following Wednesday to give teacher’s enough time to look through it.
-Those that complete it on Google Classrooms will receive feedback this way.
-As the half term progresses, we hope to send home less paper copies of homework as more children move to accessing it via Google Classrooms.
+For now, homework will be sent home each Friday as a paper copy in the child’s home learning book, .
+Homework is to be returned to school by the following Wednesday to give teacher’s enough time to look through it and support pupils in response.

 How can you help to support your child?

 We know that homework can be a source of tension at home and hope that our re-designed homework can provide an opportunity for your child to work both with you and independently on their tasks.
-We have specifically designed our new-look homework to provide opportunities to practise key learning points, as well as reflect the learning that has happened in class that week, in order to keep you connected to what your child is learning in school.
+We have specifically designed our homework to provide opportunities to practise key learning points, as well as reflect the learning that has happened in class that week, in order to keep you connected to what your child is learning in school, and share learning experiences.

 Please encourage your child to complete as much of it as they can.